 Based on the Implementing Regulation (EU) 2020/1435, the registrant has a maximum of 3 months to communicate to ECHA from the date of the actual cease of manufacture or import.
-The date for ceasing manufacture is not linked to the date of the last production campaign, but when the decision was taken not to manufacture anymore and independent from the date of producing the batches.
+The date of ceasing manufacture or import refers to the moment the registrant takes a formal internal decision to permanently stop manufacturing or importing the substance.
+This date is not necessarily the same as the last day of actual production or import activity, as the decision to cease may occur before or after the final production or import batch.

-Ceasing the manufacture has legal consequences depending on whether ECHA is notified of the cessation while ECHA processes an evaluation decision (Cases 2 and 3) or outside of that period (case 1).
+Ceasing the manufacture has legal consequences depending on whether ECHA is notified of the cease of manufacturing/importing while ECHA processes an evaluation decision (Cases 2 and 3) or outside of that period (Case 1).

 - CASE 1: If a company voluntarily decides to cease manufacturing or importing, then the registrant needs to inform ECHA through REACH-IT, after which the Agency will not request further information in the context of an upcoming evaluation process concerning that substance.
-Then the registration number is marked as "Inactive," and if the company in the future intends to restart the manufacturing or importing of the substance, then in REACH-IT, the submission number can be re-activated by clicking on "Restart manufacture or import" in the "Reference number page." - CASE 2: After receiving a Draft Decision and before the decision is adopted, the registrant can notify ECHA about the cease of manufacture or import.
-If the registrant ceases the manufacture or import before the adopted decision, then the registrant has no obligation to fulfil the requirements in the ECHA decision once it is final.
+Then the registration number is marked as "Inactive," and if the company in the future intends to restart the manufacturing or importing of the substance, then in REACH-IT, the submission number can be re-activated with no additional cost by clicking on "Restart manufacture or import" in the "Reference number page." - CASE 2: After receiving a Draft Decision and before the decision is adopted, the registrant can notify ECHA about the cease of manufacture or import.
+If the registrant ceases manufacturing or importing before the adopted decision, then the registrant has no obligation to fulfil the requirements in the ECHA decision once it is final.
 The registrant is aware of the legal consequences as the registration number is no longer valid (Article 50(3)), and its status is marked as 'invalid' in REACH-IT.
 Registrations marked as 'Invalid' in REACH-IT cannot be re-activated or updated.
-Thus, if a company intends to manufacture or import again, they will need to submit an inquiry and
+Thus, if a company intends to manufacture or import again, they will need to submit an inquiry and subsequently submit a new registration dossier.
+Additionally, a new registration fee will need to be paid.

-- subsequently submit a new registration dossier.
-Additionally, a new registration fee will need to be paid. - CASE 3: If the registrant informs ECHA of the cease of manufacture or import following the adoption of an ECHA/Member State evaluation decision, the registrant will still need to fulfil the request in the decision.
-Cease of manufacture or import after a decision has been adopted falls under Article 50(2) of the REACH Regulation; the registration stays valid but becomes "inactive" in REACH-IT.
-If a company intends to restart the manufacturing, then proceed as in Case 1.
+• CASE 3: If the registrant informs ECHA of the cease of manufacture or import after the adoption of an ECHA/Member State evaluation decision, the registrant remain obliged to fulfil the request in the decision and share costs incurred in that fulfillment process.
+Cease of manufacture or import after a decision is adopted falls under Article 50(2) of the REACH Regulation; the registration stays valid but becomes "inactive" in REACH-IT.
+If a company intends to restart manufacturing, then proceed as in Case 1.